seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-2.md

 ## Exercise 2: Migrate SQL Server database to Azure

+In this exercise you are going to migrate SQL server database to Azure by using Data Migration Assistant.

 In this exercise, you will:

 + Task 1: Create an Azure SQL database